8 Steps To Take Before Submitting Your App To The App Store

 On average, over 30,000 apps are released in the App Store every month, as reported by 42Matters.

-Apple undertakes scrupulous examination of new apps and has published the 11 most common issues that lead to rejection.
+Apple undertakes a scrupulous examination of new apps and has published the 11 most common issues that lead to rejection.

 Typically, 40% of submissions are rejected because of non-compliance with the guidelines concerning app completeness, meaning apps that don’t provide accurate metadata or haven’t been previously tested for bugs.